irokin/RuleHierarchy/README.md

 For details about other settings, please refer to [GPFL Codebase](https://github.com/irokin/GPFL).

 ## Reproduce Experiment Results
-Please download the datasets from [here](https://www.dropbox.com/s/p5rseuzntkhos7f/data.zip?dl=1), and unzip the compressed files into the `data` folder.
+Please download the datasets and unzip the compressed files into the `data` folder.
 We recommend running the experiments with at least 8 CPU cores and 64GB RAM for completion in reasonable time.

 Over datasets `{FB15K-237-LV, WN18RR-LV, NELL995-LV, OpenBioLink}`, one can evaluate the effectiveness of the prior and post pruning by tuning `prior_th` and `use_post_prune` and keep all other settings unchanged in their individual configuration file, and run:
 ```shell script